Do you need qualifications to teach guitar?

 At home, in schools and colleges or in bricks and mortar music stores......

-Regardless of where you teach , you will need two things in order to be able to do the job properly
+Regardless of where you teach , you will need three things in order to be able to do the job properly

 The first is......